-Pillow loaded his troops on transports at New Madrid, Missouri, and steamed upriver to seize Hickman, just below Columbus, which was covered by Federal artillery; the Confederates took Columbus shortly thereafter.
-Most residents welcomed the troops as protectors from the threatening Federal cannon across the river.
-Polk had hinted to Kentucky Governor Beriah Magoffin that his forces may invade the state, having informed him that the Confederates “should be ahead of the enemy in occupying Columbus and Paducah.”
+Pillow loaded his troops on transports at New Madrid, Missouri, and steamed upriver to seize Hickman, just below Columbus, which was covered by Federal artillery across the river.
+The Confederates took Columbus shortly thereafter.
+Most residents welcomed the troops as protectors from the threatening Federal guns.
+Polk explained his actions to Governor Magoffin:

-Not all Confederates supported Polk’s move.
-Tennessee Governor Isham Harris wrote to Polk calling the action “unfortunate, as the President and myself are pledged to respect the neutrality of Kentucky.”
+The people of the Confederacy generally applauded Polk’s move, but Tennessee Governor Isham Harris was the most vocal exception.
+Harris wrote to Polk calling the action “unfortunate, as the President and myself are pledged to respect the neutrality of Kentucky.”
 Unless the Confederate “presence there is an absolute necessity,” according to Harris, it should be “withdrawn instantly.”
+Of course, Harris had the most to lose from such a move because he no longer had Kentucky as a buffer against a Federal invasion of his state.

 “The enemy having descended the Mississippi River some three or four days since, and seated himself with cannon and entrenched lines opposite the town of Columbus, Kentucky, making such demonstrations as left no doubt upon the minds of any of their intention to seize and forcibly possess said town, I thought proper, under the plenary power delegated to me, to direct a sufficient portion of my command both by the river way and land to concentrate at Columbus, as well to offer to its citizens that protection they unite to a man in accepting, as also to prevent, in time, the occupation by the enemy of a point so necessary to the security of western Tennessee.
 The demonstration on my part has had the desired effect.
 The enemy has withdrawn his forces even before I had fortified my position.
 It is my intention to continue to occupy and hold this place.”